civic-data-design-lab/16_11.S947/week6/06_PSET.md

 * make one of the layers interactive (ie with a popup)
 * 1 basemap tile layer (such as openstreetmap)

+On your website, get rid of the cat image, replace it with one of your own :)

 ### Deliverable

 Place this map on your [username].github.io website and submit the URL to Stellar.